How much CIS tax are you owed back?

 Sign, submit, get paid

 You file your own claim and the refund lands in your account, usually within 3–6 weeks.
-We only charge once it's confirmed.
+We charge when we hand you the finished return, not a cut of your refund.

 What counts as an expense